hamdanbasri/AutoRotateControl/README.md

 * Instant rotation of GameObjects.
 * Add as many objects that you want to rotate together.
 * Assign keys to rotate and reset the rotation.
 * Adjust the speed of the rotation.

 <!-- GETTING STARTED -->
 ## Getting Started

+* Open Unity and add a <strong>Cube</strong> to the scene.
-* Create an empty GameObject and rename it to AutoRotateControl.
+* Create an empty GameObject and rename it to <strong>AutoRotateControl</strong>.
-* Attach the AutoRotateControl.cs script to the GameObject.
+* Attach the [AutoRotateControl.cs](https://github.com/hamdanbasri/AutoRotateControl/blob/main/AutoRotateControl.cs) script to the <strong>AutoRotateControl</strong>.
-* Add as many objects that you want to rotate together in the same script by adding them to the Object To Rotate list.
+* Add the <strong>Cube</strong> or as many GameObjects that you want to rotate together in the same script by adding them to the <strong>Object To Rotate</strong> list.
-* If you want to rotate the object/objects on key press, simply check the Key Press Enable and select the keys you wish to use.
+* If you want to rotate the object/objects on key press, simply check the <strong>Key Press Enable</strong> and select the keys you wish to use.
-* Adjust the speed by moving the slider.
+* Adjust the speed by moving the <strong>Slider</strong>.
-* Add notes on top to keep track of the objects that you AutoRotate.
+* Add <strong>Notes</strong> on top to keep track of the objects that you AutoRotate.
-* Press Play in your editor and all the objects you had assigned will now rotate according to your settings.
+* Press <strong>Play</strong> in your editor and all the objects you had assigned will now rotate according to your settings.

 <!-- USAGE EXAMPLES -->
 ## Example